-First, the search for official documents and relevant literature was done via the Internet.
-Then, the documentation centers or libraries of government ministries, related agencies and institutions were visited.
-During the visit consultation was made with relevant information and communication staffs.
-Following this, based on a checklist prepared for the purpose, the existence and contents of relevant documents produced at national and institutional level were checked and examined to determine the type and scope of existing interventions, their achievements and limitations.
-This was augmented by conducting key informant interview soliciting feedback from academic officials (institutional representatives) so as to determine institutional awareness and perception about the problem and verify initial desk/ document research results on the basis of which adjustments were made for ensuring the completeness and accuracy of data needed for the study.
+The existence and contents of relevant study reports and working documents produced at national and institutional level were checked to determine the type and scope of existing interventions, their achievements and limitations.
+This was augmented by conducting key informant interview (with semi-structured tool) soliciting feedback from academic officials (institutional representatives) so as to determine institutional awareness and perception about the problem and verify initial desk/ document research results on the basis of which adjustments were made for ensuring the completeness and quality of study findings.